About the NCR Department

 - City’s General Fund: General funds are used to cover some of the access and outreach work.

-Community Development Block Grant (CDBG): CDBG funds are used to cover the work of the Office to End Homelessness, the St. Stephen’s Street Outreach Program and some of the Access and Outreach work.
+- Community Development Block Grant (CDBG): CDBG funds are used to cover some of the Access and Outreach work.

 - Consolidated Tax Increment Finance District (TIF): TIF funds are used exclusively for neighborhood support.
 TIF funds only support direct neighborhood programming and the portion of the department’s working to support neighborhoods.

 Results Minneapolis Report